Vosean Joseph

-Vosean Joseph (born December 15, 1997) is an American professional football linebacker for the for the Massachusetts Pirates of the Indoor Football League (IFL).
+Vosean Joseph (born December 15, 1997) is an American professional football linebacker for the Massachusetts Pirates of the Indoor Football League (IFL).
 He played college football for the Florida Gators.

 Early life

 Joseph attended Miami Norland Senior High School in Miami, Florida.
 He committed to the University of Florida to play college football.

 College career

 Joseph played at Florida from 2016 to 2018.
 During his career, he had 161 tackles, four sacks and one interception.
 After his junior season in 2018, he entered the 2019 NFL draft.